 Newcastle is the second biggest city in New South Wales and boasts a plethora of tourism attractions to suit all tastes.
 When holidaying in the Hunter Valley most visitors take at least one trip to the city.
 From towns in the valley such as Singleton and Wollembi it only takes one hour to drive to Newcastle.

-Hunter Line trains run four times daily to Newcastle from Singleton and stop at stations such as Maitland en route.
-The train takes around the same time as driving, but has the advantage of going right into downtown Newcastle.
+Hunter Line trains run four times daily from Singleton and stop at stations such as Maitland en route.
+The train takes around the same time as driving, but has the advantage of going right into downtown.
 The main station is just a stone’s throw from many of the major draws in town and the legendary Nobbys Beach.

 Fort Scratchley is an old-time defence facility sitting on a hill above Nobbys Beach.
 The views from here are simply sublime.
 Guided tours of the WWII tunnels below the fort are an essential activity.
 The Junction is one of the city’s shopping zones.
 Boutiques and specialty shops offer a diverse choice of clothing and mementos.